martinpickering64/martinpickering.com/content/posts/task-based-apis.md

 by more honestly observing the single responsibility principle of software design and exhibits less data coupling.

-As both operations mutate the state of an existing Light then <u style="cursor:help" title="One could argue for the use of HTTP PATCH instead of HTTP PUT, but most developers' minds start to explode at that point, just like in the film Mars Attacks">HTTP `PUT`</u> is the
+As both operations mutate the state of an existing Light then <u style="cursor:help;text-decoration-style:dashed" title="One could argue for the use of HTTP PATCH instead of HTTP PUT, but most developers' minds start to explode at that point, just like in the film Mars Attacks">HTTP `PUT`</u> is the